String cone and Superpotential combinatorics for flag and Schubert varieties in type A: Pseudoline arrangements and Gleizer-Postnikov paths

-With a little abuse of notation we denote also by $e_{\p}$ also the vector in $\mathbb R^{\ell(w)}$ obtained by projecting onto the first $\ell(w)$ coordinates (forgetting the coordinates belonging to the faces that are unbounded to the left, these coordinates are equal to $0$ in $e_{\p}$ anyway).
+With a little abuse of notation we denote by $e_{\p}$ also the vector in $\mathbb R^{\ell(w)}$ obtained by projecting onto the first $\ell(w)$ coordinates (forgetting the coordinates belonging to the faces that are unbounded to the left, which equal $0$ in $e_{\p}$).